patarapolw/WaniKaniTools/README.md

 * API v2 wrapper, and support for pagination
 * Web login using `PhantomJS` and able to both `execute_script()` and `click()` buttons accordingly

-Sample working scripts are
+Sample working scripts are in `example/`

-* `burnManager.py`
-* `WaniKaniTools/database/create.py`
-* `example/multiple_readings.py`

 ## Installation

-1. For Mac OSX, `brew install phantomjs`.
-I am not sure about Windows, or other OS's, but you'll need PhantomJS for the web login, burnManager and Community.
-2. `pip install WaniKaniTools`
+`pip install WaniKaniTools`

 ## Using API v1